-Vaughn B. Rinner, FASLA 2018 Immediate Past President, American Society of Landscape Architects person for the profession of landscape architecture.
+Vaughn B. Rinner, FASLA

+2018 Immediate Past President, American Society of Landscape Architects ture.
 A pragmatic visionary, she combines the abilities to listen, synthesize, and facilitate with the insight to move forward and take action.
 Her leadership style is collaborative, demonstrating her firm belief that we must work together to support the growth and future of the profession.

-"Vaughn Rinner, FASLA, is known and respected as an articulate, diplomatic, and credible spokesarchitectural firms and as a partner in interdisciplinary firms.
+"Vaughn Rinner, FASLA, is known and respected as an articulate, diplomatic, and credible spokesperson for the profession of landscape architecarchitectural firms and as a partner in interdisciplinary firms.
 Her management of a wide variety of project types has given her a broad understanding of the issues landscape architects face in both private and public practice.